Pope Leo XIII: Thomism

+Freemasonry

+Leo XIII was a prominent critic of Freemasonry.
+In the 1884 encyclical Humanum genus, he reaffirmed earlier papal condemnations of Masonic organizations and argued that their principles were incompatible with Catholic doctrine.
+The encyclical argued Freemasonry was a leading force behind secularism, religious indifferentism, and efforts to diminish the influence of Christianity in public life.
+Leo returned to the subject in several subsequent documents, making his criticism of Freemasonry a recurring theme of his pontificate.

 Consecration of the world to the Sacred Heart

-The Blessed Sister Mary of the Divine Heart was a religious sister from the Congregation of Our Lady of Charity of the Good Shepherd who requested Pope Leo XIII to consecrate the entire world to the Sacred Heart of Jesus.
+The Blessed Sister Mary of the Divine Heart was a religious sister from the Congregation of Our Lady of Charity of the Good Shepherd who asked Pope Leo XIII to consecrate the entire world to the Sacred Heart of Jesus.

 Leo entered new theological territory in consecrating the world to the Sacred Heart of Jesus.
 After he had received many letters from Sister Mary of the Divine Heart, the countess of Droste zu Vischering and Mother Superior in the Convent of the Good Shepherd Sisters in Porto, Portugal, asking him to consecrate the entire world to the Sacred Heart of Jesus, he commissioned a group of theologians to examine the petition on the basis of revelation and sacred tradition.
 The outcome of this investigation was positive and so in the encyclical letter Annum sacrum (on 25 May 1899), he decreed that the consecration of the entire human race to the Sacred Heart of Jesus should take place on 11 June 1899.

 The encyclical letter also encouraged the entire Catholic episcopate to promote the First Friday Devotions, established June as the Month of the Sacred Heart, and included the Prayer of Consecration to the Sacred Heart.